srkraut/sigma-docs/docs/media/dashboard-service.md

 Grafana does not support multi factor authentication, so please leave the Two Factor Secret field empty when configuring this - integration.
- Please see the following page for further information on obtaining a URL to use with this service, supported authentication - mechanisms and possible limitations Xibo Dashboard Service
+ Please see the following page for further information on obtaining a URL to use with this service, supported authentication - mechanisms and possible limitations Sigma-DS Dashboard Service
 ```

 - Click to Save and wait a few moments whilst those credentials are successfully registered.